filippopedrazzinifp/kosuke/README.md

 - `analyze`: analyzes the codebase and provides feedback on potential issues
 - `change_log`: generates a descriptive changelog for marketing purposes
-    code_review: reviews the code and provides suggestions for improvement
+- `code_review`: reviews the code and provides suggestions for improvement
+- `index_code_base`: indexes the codebase for talk to your code use case
+- `init_pinecone`: initializes Pinecone for use with Kosuke
+- `chat`: generates a response to a user question based on your indexed codebase

 Each command can be run with the following optional parameters: